nellycheboi/Store/README.md

   ```
 # Features:
+Some of the features included in this applications are

 ## Cross site request forgery(XSRF)
 [Angular users a convention to address XSRF ](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery#javascript-ajax-and-spas)
 If a server sends an cookie with the name XSRF-TOKEN the angular http service will automatically add the value of this cookie to the header, with the name X-XSRF-TOKEN, when it sends the request back to the server.
 The server can then detect this header and validate it contents.